 Yes, Amazon has its own cloud storage solution, aptly named Amazon Drive.
-You can sign up for this with your existing Amazon account (who doesn't use Amazon these days?) and you'll get a 3-month trial.
+You can sign up for this with your existing Amazon account (who doesn't use Amazon these days?), and you'll get a 3-month trial.
 This should be more than enough time to determine if Amazon Drive is for you.
-After that trial is up, you have three options, and none of them are free, unfortunately.
+After that trial is up, you have four options, and none of them are free, unfortunately.

 - Prime Photos: unlimited photo storage, 5GB for video, music, and other files, included with Amazon Prime membership ($12.99/mo or $119/yr)

 The three paid options for more storage are separate from your existing Amazon Prime account, which includes Prime Photos.
 So even if you already pay for Amazon Prime, you'll need to pay extra for more non-photo storage.

 Ah yes, Box.
 This one should be considered more of a business tool rather than something you use for personal cloud storage.
 It offers a fairly reasonable amount of space for free, but once you start paying, the value drops significantly.

 - 10GB with 250MB file upload limit, free

 - 100GB with 5GB file upload limit, $10/mo